Shehjad-Ishan/rag_web/README.md

  python app.py

 ```
-### The application will be hosted on load sever with port :  http://127.0.0.1:5000
+### The application will be hosted on local sever with port :  http://127.0.0.1:5000

 ![Example Image](demo.png)